2015 NCAA Division I men's basketball championship game

-The 2015 NCAA Division I Men's Basketball Championship Game was the final game of the 2015 NCAA Division I men's basketball tournament, determining the national champion for the 2014–15 NCAA Division I men's basketball season.
-The game was played on April 6, 2015, at Lucas Oil Stadium in Indianapolis, Indiana between the 2015 South regional champions, first-seeded Duke and the 2015 West regional champions, first-seeded Wisconsin.
+The 2015 NCAA Division I men's basketball championship game was the final game of the 2015 NCAA Division I men's basketball tournament, determining the national champion for the 2014–15 NCAA Division I men's basketball season.
+The game was played on April 6, 2015, at Lucas Oil Stadium in Indianapolis, Indiana, between the South regional champion, first-seeded Duke and the West regional champion, first-seeded Wisconsin.

-The first half of the national championship game was tightly contested, with neither team leading by more than six points.
-At halftime, the score was tied at 31.
-Wisconsin scored first in the second half, and slowly built the lead as high as nine points.
-However, Duke fought back, and tied the score at 54 with 7 minutes to go.
-Duke took the lead for the first time in the second half with 5:30 remaining, but the game remained tight.
-With 3:30 remaining, Duke held a one-point lead, when Jahlil Okafor re-entered the game after sitting most of the second half in foul trouble.
-He scored on back to back possessions, giving Duke a 63–58 lead.
-After that, the closest Wisconsin got was 66–63 with 45 seconds left.
-Duke hit two foul shots and Wisconsin did not score again for a 68–63 final margin.
-The win gave Duke coach Mike Krzyzewski his fifth title, putting him in second place all-time for Division I Men's Basketball Titles.
+Duke narrowly prevailed against the Badgers to win their second national title in six years and their fifth overall.
+As of 2025, this is the last time Duke or Wisconsin have appeared in the national championship game.

 Overview

 The 2015 NCAA Men's Division I Basketball Championship Game was played on April 6, 2015, at Lucas Oil Stadium in Indianapolis, Indiana.
-It featured the 2015 South regional champions, the first-seeded Duke Blue Devils, and the 2015 West regional champions, the first-seeded Wisconsin Badgers.
+It featured the South regional champion, the first-seeded Duke Blue Devils, and the West regional champion, the first-seeded Wisconsin Badgers.
 This marked the first time since 2008 that the national title game was played between two #1 seeded teams.
 That year, Kansas defeated Memphis 75–68 in overtime.
 (Memphis' participation in the tournament was later officially vacated.)

 Duke head coach Mike Krzyzewski made his ninth title game appearance and was seeking his fifth Division I Championship.
 Wisconsin head coach Bo Ryan made his first Division I Championship Game appearance.
 He previously won four Division III titles with UW–Platteville.

-The game was the first Championship Game appearance for the Badgers since they won the 1941 Championship in Kansas City.
+The game was the first championship game appearance for the Badgers since winning the 1941 Championship in Kansas City.
 The Blue Devils last made the Finals in 2010, which they won in Indianapolis.
 Early in the 2014–15 season, Duke played Wisconsin in the 2014 ACC–Big Ten Challenge.
 Duke won the game 80–70 in a battle of big men between Duke's Jahlil Okafor and Wisconsin's Frank Kaminsky.